jhhest/maps_feature/Documentation/Open_Points_List.md

 [ ] First Evaluation date?
 [ ] Projectstart
 [ ] Projectplan
+[ ] The Repository is not private to be able to use gitkraken.

 Practical questions?
 [ ] When will we make planning